iamhealthy/coronary-artery-involvement-2ndary-to-ATAAD/README.md

 # coronary-artery-involvement-2ndary-to-ATAAD

-This is a project of Kejie Zhao (Zhongshan Hospital).
+This is a project of ZKJ of ZSH.